xfwang/SCNV/README.md

 The Single-cell Sequencing Analysis Toolkit (or Sinsat) provides various utilities for manipulating and analyzing data generated from Single-cell sequencing.
+Current pipeline majorly facilitat the binless segemenation (CNA break point detection) of single-cell sequencing data

 1. Preprocessing